guyschaos/umundo/README.md

 ## Components

-uMundo is divided into three components with different responsibilities in various stages of maturity:
+uMundo is divided into four components with different responsibilities in various stages of maturity:

 <dt><b>umundo.core</b></dt>
 <dd>The responsibility of umundo.core is to deliver messages from publishers to subscribers.
 A message contains